Ismail-El-Azhari/DP-hydropower/README.md

 ## Test Exact DP:

-- To run the code, type into the terminal: `python -m Run.runExactDP` (This will take a few minutes, you will see on the console the iterations print alongside the delta values)
+- To run the code, type into the terminal: `python3 -m Run.runExactDP` (This will take a few minutes, you will see on the console the iterations print alongside the delta values)
-- Once it is done, to visualize the data, type into the terminal: `python -m SDP.ExactDP_visual`
+- Once it is done, to visualize the data, type into the terminal: `python3 -m SDP.ExactDP_visual`

 ## Test Approximate DP:

-- To run the code, type into the terminal: `python -m Run.runApprDP` (This will be fast, you will see on the console the iterations print alongside the delta values)
+- To run the code, type into the terminal: `python3 -m Run.runApprDP` (This will be fast, you will see on the console the iterations print alongside the delta values)
-- Once it is done, to visualize the data, type into the terminal: `python -m ADP.ApprDP_visual`
+- Once it is done, to visualize the data, type into the terminal: `python3 -m ADP.ApprDP_visual`

 ## Personalisation: